 We all have an invisible bucket that can either be filled or emptied.

-Positive experiences fill our bucket – spending time with our loved ones, doing things we enjoy, celebrating a success – to name a few.
-When our day equates to more positive experiences, we are happy and satisfied.
+Positive experiences fill our bucket: spending time with our loved ones, doing things we enjoy, celebrating a success – to name a few.
+When our day has more positive experiences, we are happy and satisfied.